preco21/destiny-macros/readme.md

 #### Note

 - Works only on relatively flat ground more or less.
+- Equip sword while dashing to prevent first-person to third-person switch, and subjectively prevent nausea :smiley:
 - The script needs to activate second dash right as the character touches the ground after the first dash, so you might need to adjust the `secondDashDelay` to achieve that.
 It usually depends on your mobility and any other extra perks, like the exotic Transversive Steps or a light weight frame weapon.
 The default value is set to `1050` ms which should be just fine for a Tier 6 - Tier 9 Mobility Warlock.
 To adjust it the thumb rule is: higher the Tier, more the delay value.